 Winter Storm Warning in Effect Beginning at 7 p.m.
 Tonight

-HOLBROOK — Chief William Smith and the Holbrook Police Department recommend that residents take the necessary safety precautions to prepare for hazardous weather as temperatures continue to drop and the region prepares for the first potential major winter storm of the season.
+EAST BRIDGEWATER — Police Chief Paul O’Brien and Fire Chief Timothy Harhen recommend that East Bridgewater residents take the necessary safety precautions to prepare themselves for hazardous weather as temperatures continue to drop and the region prepares for the first potential major winter storm of the season.

-The National Weather Service (NWS) is predicting hazardous weather conditions with current snow accumulations forecast to be eight to 15 inches overnight into Thursday, Dec 17.
+The National Weather Service (NWS) is predicting hazardous weather conditions with current snow accumulations forecast to be six to 11 inches overnight into Thursday, Dec 17.
 In addition, the area is under a Winter Storm Warning from 7 p.m.
 Wednesday until 1 p.m.
 Thursday.
 Gusty winds and isolated power outages are possible, as well as freezing roads.
-According to the NWS, travel may be very difficult to impossible.
+According to the NWS, travel may be difficult to impossible.

-Visit weather.gov to view the predicted forecast for Holbrook and the surrounding area.
+Visit weather.gov to view the predicted forecast for East Bridgewater and the surrounding area.

 Residents are reminded that the forecast can change quickly and at any point and they should monitor the local forecast throughout the day.
 Stay informed by receiving alerts, warnings, and public safety information before, during, and after emergencies.

-The Holbrook Police Department wishes to share the following winter weather safety tips provided by NWS and Red Cross:
+The East Bridgewater Police and Fire Departments wish to share the following winter weather safety tips provided by NWS and Red Cross:

 Before a Winter Storm